postgres/pgweb/docs/frontend.rst

 This makes it possible to have frontends react instantly to changes, while maintaining high cacheability.

+Any model can also define a tuple or function called *purge_xkeys*.
+This work exactly the same way except it purges based on xkey instead of URL, which is usually the better choice.

 Finally, there is a form on the admin web interface that lets the administrator manually purge pages from the caches.
 This may be necessary if changes have been made to static pages and/or site